soup-bowl/soupbowl.io/_posts/2022-03-19-gitpod-review.md

 # What's the Point in (GitHub) Codespaces and GitPod Anyway?

 We're in the time of the cloud.
 15 years ago we were told by the seers of technology it was coming, and we'd soon live in a time where your website would be hosted on a server not in a cabinet...
-Just in a cabinet thousands of miles away in someone elses' datacentre...
+Just in a cabinet thousands of miles away in someone else's data centre...

 All in that time, we've still been coding on our machines.
 Our machines whirring and buzzing away writing, compiling and debugging our code in front of us, we've been developing on our local machine...
 At what point did our development work get shifted into the cloud?

-Clearly some engineers have considered this, as there's been multiple iniatives to get **Visual Studio Code** and other web based editors into the browser.
+Clearly some engineers have considered this, as there's been multiple initiatives to get **Visual Studio Code** and other web based editors into the browser.
 You can run [your own server version of Visual Studio Code][cs]) (preferably in a Docker/Kubernetes container), or run a [localStorage-accessible variant for quick edits][vd].
-Truely Visual Studio Code is the master of portable code editing (ironic since it's written in JavaScript technically).
+Truly Visual Studio Code is the master of portable code editing (ironic since it's written in JavaScript technically).

 This is all well and good, but neither of these avoid the typical issue of **configuration**.
 If you use Codeserver, you typically will need to setup and configure your own Kubernetes cluster or Docker server to operate with.
 This then comes with the challenges of the security, and making sure you provision the server enough resources to run.
-Plus, when you gain contributors to the project, will they have access to your cluster or will you go through the ardious process of getting them to set one up?
+Plus, when you gain contributors to the project, will they have access to your cluster or will you go through the arduous process of getting them to set one up?
 Argh!
 Headaches!

 Well, this is just part of what both Codespaces and GitPod solve.
 Everyone has a cloud-based editing platform that they can use, authenticated by the Git provider, and shares the same environmental configuration for all your contributors. **Everyone** has the same setup, and can work on the same project **regardless** of their machine specifications and knowledge of containers.